MrFogg866/scottys/README.md

 * Provide a link back to the shopping bag in the case the shopper would like to adjust the products in the shopping bag.

-* A box appears to pick a time slot 15 minutes from purchase in 15 minute intervals

 * A message is displayed, informing the shopper the amount to be charged on the provided card.

 * Descriptive error messages are displayed in case there is any issue with the payment information provided.